J95Ortiz/Real-Madrid-Quiz/README.md

 ![Navigation Bar Screenshot](assets/readme_images/header.png)

-As a result, the Navigation Bar looks simple and clean, with no unnecessary links or icons which might confuse a User.
+As a result, the Navigation Bar looks simple and clean, with no unnecessary links or icons which might confuse a user.

 When this site is linked to the Real Madrid Project, the aim is that the User will also see links in the Navigation Bar to the Homepage, Squad Page and Lotto Form, which they can then use to navigate the full site.